Council Tax Debt Help & Advice

 The key to keeping on top of your council tax is to make sure you budget for it each month.
 Council tax debt is normally a fixed amount, so set it aside.
 If you share the bill with other people, make sure they pay their share before it’s due to leave your bank account.

 If you are disabled, live alone or have a low income, it is worth checking if you qualify to pay less council tax.
 For more information on council tax reduced payments please visit www.gov.uk/council-tax-reduction If you think you may be paying too much, check with the council that you’re in the correct tax band or use one of the online council tax band checkers.

 What happens if you go into council tax debt?

 If you choose to pay monthly and miss a council tax debt payment, you will receive a reminder from your local authority.
 This will give you seven days to pay the missing installment.

 If you don’t pay within this time, you will be asked to pay all outstanding council tax debt within a further seven days.
 If you miss this payment, your council may take legal action.

 At this stage they have the power to collect unpaid tax from your wages.
 If you’re receiving benefits, the council may also deduct unpaid council tax from these.

 Councils may also instruct bailiffs to seize your possessions to recover unpaid tax.
 (But remember, if they are visiting for the first time, you don’t have to let them in.)

 In the worst cases, non-payment of council tax debts can lead to a prison sentence.
 You could be sent to jail for up to three months if the court decides you don’t have a good reason not to pay your Council Tax and you refuse to pay it.

-If you’re struggling with council tax debt call us now for immediate and confidential free debt advice or complete this form.
+If you’re struggling with council tax debt call us now for immediate and confidential free debt help & advice or complete this form.